Authentic Brazilian Cheese Bread, Pao de Queijo, is simply the best gluten free bread, from tapioca and loaded with cheese.

 First, Let’s gather the ingredients, and be sure to always keep several bags of cassava flour on hand.

 Cassava flour, by the way, has several brands sold here in America: Amafil, Yoki, Goya and a few others.
-It is easy to find in the international section or Latino grocery section of most grocery stores.

-Sometimes it just says Tapioca flour or Polvilho.
-Also, you will notice that some say Doce (sweet) while others say Azedo (sour).
 I use either, because the sweet one really isn’t very sweet nor the sour, very sour.
 Once you’ve decided on the type of flour you want, the rest is easy.

-Second step is to simply mix all the ingredients together into a batter.
-Roll into balls or scoop into a muffin tin and these bake quick and are cheesy delicious!
+Roll into balls or scoop into a muffin tin and these bake quick and ready to serve within minutes.

 Ingredients Needed